The Highwayman (1951 film)

 The Highwayman is a 1951 American historical adventure film directed by Lesley Selander and starring Philip Friend, Wanda Hendrix and Cecil Kellaway.
 The film was shot in Cinecolor and distributed by Allied Artists, the prestige subsidiary of Monogram Pictures.
 It was based on the poem of the same name by Alfred Noyes.

 Plot

 The Highwayman is an aristocrat who leads a band of criminals who steal from the wealthy to distribute to the needy.
 Their campaign is broadened when they discover that innocents are being kidnapped and sold into slavery in the colonies.
-The Highwayman is betrayed to the authorities, soldiers march to set an ambush, his lover Bess sacrifices herself to give warning and he is shot down on the highway as tries to take revenge.
+The Highwayman is betrayed to the authorities, soldiers march to set an ambush, his lover Bess sacrifices herself to give warning and he is shot down on the highway as he tries to take revenge.
+At the end of the film, as the last two stanzas of the poem are read, the Highwayman's ghost is seen riding up to the window of the old inn, where he and the ghost of Bess happily greet each other.